Millennial Mindset: Disrupt or be Disrupted

 BRM advocates for endless learning, professional development, and building trust amongst everyone in the organization.
 These ethics are a win-win for the organization and its employees because workers perform their best when they feel confident and safe in their environment.

-1. DIVERSITY, INCLUSION, AND ECONOMIC SECURITY
+1. INCLUSION AND ECONOMIC SECURITY

 While millennials are seeking more than just profits and a paycheck, having economic security is imperative.
 Millennials also don’t want to worry about their race, ethnicity, or gender when it comes to how much they’re getting paid.

 Furthermore, they don’t want race and gender discrimination to impact who is around them.
-Millennials want to work in environments that value diversity and inclusion.
+Millennials want to work in environments that value inclusion.
 Learning from people that come from different backgrounds is fundamental for anyone’s growth.

 BRM philosophy honors and celebrates diversity and stops at nothing to ensure that every voice is heard.
-Learn more about how you can advance BRM through individual and organizational tracks!

 Leave a Reply